Solastalgia: Employment

 Hedda Haugen Askland outlines how distress is caused by a lack of interaction between the society in social and political ways, that in turn affect the experience of a community.
 Societies whose livelihoods are not closely tied to their environment are not as likely to express solastalgia and, in turn, societies that are closely tied to their environments are more susceptible.
 Groups that depend heavily upon agroecosystems are considered particularly vulnerable.
 There are many examples of this across Africa, where agrarian communities have lost vital resources due to environmental changes.
 This has resulted in an increase in the number of environmental refugees throughout Africa in recent years.

 Wealth

 Solastalgia tends to affect wealthier populations less.
-A study conducted in the western United States showed that higher-income families experienced the effects of solastalgia significantly less than their lower-income neighbors following a destructive wildfire.
-This is due to the flexibility wealth can provide.
+A study conducted in the Western United States showed that higher-income families experienced the effects of solastalgia significantly less than their lower-income neighbors following a destructive wildfire.
+This is due to the flexibility that wealth can provide.
 In this case, wealthy families were able to move from or rebuild their homes, reducing the uncertainty caused by the wildfire.
-Other studies have supported the existence of solastalgia in Appalachian communities affected by mountain-top removal coal mining practices.
+Other studies have supported the existence of solastalgia in Appalachian communities affected by mountaintop removal coal mining practices.
 Communities located in close proximity to coal mining sites experienced significantly higher depression rates than those located farther from the sites.